 A commercial sanitizer is really the best way to sanitize your bottles and equipment.
 While you can use bleach or boiling water, commercial sanitizer is easier and more reliable.

 You can usually find a few options at a wine-making shop.
 Just follow the instructions on the package for mixing and rinsing.
 I usually mix a batch of sanitizer in my kitchen sink whenever I’m making cider or wine.
 Then I can easily sanitize, wipe down my counters, etc. whenever I need to.

 Here is a list of common sanitizers:

-- Pink chlorine sanitizer powder: Equipment cleaned in chlorine based sanitizers need to be to rinsed well prior to use.
+- Pink chlorine sanitizer powder: Equipment cleaned in chlorine-based sanitizers need to be rinsed well prior to use.
 Chlorine doesn’t taste good, and it will kill the wine yeasts.
 Officially, it’s risky to use tap water for rinsing… but I have never had an issue with contamination from my tap.
 If you use well water you probably want to buy water for rinsing.

-- Star San: This is a food grade phosphoric acid that is odorless and flavourless.
+- Star San: This is a food-grade phosphoric acid that is odorless and flavorless.
 When diluted for sanitizing, it doesn’t need to be rinsed off.
 However, you should wear gloves because the acid (pH of 3 or lower) is harsh on your skin.
-Also, don’t leave your metal and plastic implements soaking in Star San, because they will be harmed by a long exposure to the acid.
+Also, don’t leave your metal and plastic implements soaking in Star San, because they will be harmed by long exposure to the acid.

 - Potassium Bisulfite: Potassium bisulfite can actually be used at several stages throughout the wine-making process.
 It can be used to pre-treat the fruit and prevent contamination from molds and bacteria on the fruit.
 It can be added during bottling as a preservative.
 Most importantly, it can be used as a no-rinse sanitizer.
 The only trick is that potassium bisulfite expires after one year on the shelf.
 So don’t buy it in bulk.